piranna/piranna.github.io/_posts/2020-11-01-How-to-paint-over-a-video-with-HTML.md

 support for `metadata` cues that can be used to store information like [GeoJSON info about the location of the streamer](http://wiki.webmproject.org/webm-metadata/temporal-metadata/webvtt-metadata) or operations that are being done.
-Drawback is that there's no current Javascript APIs to add the WebVTT tracks in the browser in the `MediaStream` itself, although it has been considered as
+Drawback is that there's no current JavaScript APIs to add the WebVTT tracks in the browser in the `MediaStream` itself, although it has been considered as
 [a future use case of WebRTC](https://stackoverflow.com/a/39581358/586382), so currently they can not be send inline from the source and would need to be